 I thought there is generally somewhat of a misunderstanding on what a venture capitalist (or VC in short) actually does.
 In order to explain the activities that happen in venture capital and to highlight the differences between an angel investor and a venture capitalist, I wrote this article for you.

 I’m a fan of a solid and stable income, but as soon as your expenses are covered, I also like to find ways to increase my personal capital in order to account for things like an own home or have enough money for my retirement age.

-Later I tried to invest venture capital in startup companies in seed-stage.
-You can start doing so even with a little amount of money on seed-stage crowdfunding platforms.
-Unlike popular platforms for crowdfunding such as Kickstarter and Indiegogo, this type of investment is done only for the sake of a gaining capital return, larger than the initially invested sum, after a couple of years.
-You’re buying into the company and you’re not buying their products.
+Later I tried to invest venture capital in startup companies in the seed stage.
+You can start doing so even with a small amount of money on seed-stage crowdfunding platforms.
+Unlike popular platforms for crowdfunding, such as Kickstarter and Indiegogo, this type of investment is done only for the sake of gaining capital return, larger than the initially invested sum, after a couple of years.
+You’re buying into the company, and you’re not buying their products.

 What does a venture capitalist actually do?

 A venture capitalist usually acts on behalf of a VC organization.
-They are on the look-out for promising companies in seed-stage, which have, or are soon going to have, disruptive technology and prospects to buy.
-They are not investing their own money into the deal, but manage larger funds with the capital of several parties.
+They are on the lookout for promising companies in the seed stage, which have or are soon going to have disruptive technology and prospects to buy.
+They are not investing their own money into the deal but manage larger funds with the capital of several parties.
 Some senior VCs also have the option to invest personal capital into their portfolio too.